-Planning should include
+Planning should include:

 - · Learning intention/success criteria

+- Intended outcome(s)

 - Teacher focus

 - Differentiation

 - Organisation

 - Role of extra adults

 - Key vocabulary

-- Key resources
+- Key resources e.g. Knowledge Organiser

 - Assessment opportunities

 - Information about children to support learning

-Detail will reflect the experience of the individual member of staff, e.g. NQTs may require more detail in their planning.
+The level of detail in lesson plans will reflect the experience of the individual member of staff, e.g. NQTs and teacher trainees will require more detail in their planning.